-$COEF{BL}$ = the fuel emission coefficient (tCO2e/GJ), based on national average fuel data, if available, otherwise IPCC defaults can be used

-$\eta{RL}$ = the energy efficiency of the technology, as estimated in the baseline scenario analysis above.
+$COEF{BL}$: = The fuel emission coefficient (tCO2e/GJ), based on national average fuel data, if available, otherwise IPCC defaults can be used η{BL} : = The energy efficiency of the technology, as estimated in the baseline scenario analysis above

 This determination will be made once at the validation stage based on an ex ante assessment, once again at the start of each subsequent crediting period (if applicable).
-If either option 1 (BM) or option 2 (CM) are selected, they will be estimated ex post, as described in ACM0002.
+If either option 1 (BM) or option 2 (CM) are selected, they will be estimated ex post, as described in "Tool to calculate emission factor for an electricity system".